easeaico/pulse-go/docs/Methodology/MechanicalVentilatorMethodology.md

 #### CPAP Mode

 <center>
-<i>Table 6.
-The ventilator settings used for both the breathing simulator setup and the Pulse simulation.</i>
+<i>@tabledef {VentilatorHealthyCPAPSettings} The ventilator settings used for both the breathing simulator setup and the Pulse simulation.</i>
 </center><br>

 @insert ./test_results/tables/MechanicalVentilator-Healthy_CPAP-Ventilator-Settings.md